-Fish Passage Installation and Maintenance - DMR staff work with various federal, state, and local partners to obtain funding for dam removals, fish passage, and maintenance of fish passage on Maine rivers.
+Fish Passage Installation and Maintenance - DMR staff work with federal, state, and local partners to obtain funds to replace impassable culverts, remove dams, and install, improve, and maintain fish passage facilities on Maine rivers.

 Alewife Stocking - Returning adult alewives are captured by a fish pump installed at the base of the Fort Halifax Dam in Winslow for the Kennebec River Alewife Restoration Program.
 Alewives are transferred to 10 lakes and ponds outlined in the Kennebec River Anadromous Fish Restoration Plan, and to other lakes and ponds in the Kennebec and other drainages located throughout the State.
-The stocking of alewives is an interim management measure to enhance alewife runs prior to the provision of fish passage.
+Alewife stocking is an interim measure to establish spawning populations prior to fish passage being installed throughout the watershed.
 Fish passage became available on the Sebasticook River in 2006 with the completion of the fish lifts at the Benton and Burnham dams.
 DMR reduced the stocking effort in 2006 and sorted and passed alewives directly into the Fort Halifax Dam headpond.
 Adult alewives are captured at the Brunswick fishway on the Androscoggin River and transferred to six lakes and ponds and other suitable river segments.